 - develop posture, so she can learn to sit without support, and to lift her head when lying on her tummy

-- practise basic skills that lay the foundations for more complex movements, such as reaching and grabbing
+- practise basic skills that are important for more complex later movements, such as reaching and grabbing

-- build muscles that promote movements such as crawling, rolling, pulling to stand and walking.
+- build muscles for movements such as crawling, rolling, pulling to stand and walking.

 The best toy for your baby is you.
+You’re the thing that interests your baby most.
 Playing and moving with your baby is a great way to bond.
-You can also give your little one lots of praise and encouragement as she goes from one amazing physical feat to the next.
+You can also give your little one lots of praise and encouragement as he goes from one amazing physical feat to the next.

 All babies follow a similar pattern of development, but they all develop at their own pace.
 You can find out what to expect each month in our Babies Development section